kkestell/fluorescent/README.md

 ![Fluorescent in action](screenshot.avif)

-Have you ever pressed command + tab only to switch to the wrong app because your mouse cursor was in the way?
+Ever hit Command-Tab and ended up in the wrong app just because your mouse pointer happened to be in the way?
 Annoying, right?

 ## Features

-* Works just like the native macOS app switcher except the mouse cursor won't hijack your selection, so you always switch to the app you intended.
+* Works like you'd expect.
 * Simple, unobtrusive design.
 * Nothing else.
 No preferences, telemetry, or automatic updates.